-Third (3^{rd}) through sixth (6^{th}) grade students are required to maintain their Student Planner.
-When feasible, during January, second (2^{nd}) grade students are provided with a Student Planner to learn how to master the use of the School Planner before their 3^{rd} grade year.
+Third (3rd)) through sixth (6^{th}) grade students are required to maintain their Student Planner.
+At the beginning of the school year, second (2^{nd}) grade students are provided with a planner to learn how to master the use of the planner before their 3^{rd} grade year.

 At the beginning of each year, teachers orientate students on the use of the Student Planner.
 Students are responsible for organizing and managing their time through planning to take control of what they do, how they do and when to do it.
 This resource is an essential tool for the student to be successful.
-Each student is required to record independently their assignments, appointments, activities, test, quiz, projects, task, and due dates in the designated areas in the Student Planner.
+Each student is required to record independently their assignments, appointments, activities, tests, quizzes, projects, task, and due dates in the designated areas in the Student Planner.